thordreier/PSVault/FUNCTIONS.md

 REMARKS
-    To see the examples, type: "get-help Set-VaultCredential -examples".
+    To see the examples, type: "get-help Set-WindowsVaultCredential -examples".
-    For more information, type: "get-help Set-VaultCredential -detailed".
+    For more information, type: "get-help Set-WindowsVaultCredential -detailed".
-    For technical information, type: "get-help Set-VaultCredential -full".
+    For technical information, type: "get-help Set-WindowsVaultCredential -full".

 ```